Shiba nukkuu olohuoneen matolla

 How much sleep does a dog need daily?

-The need for sleep varies according to age and breed, but roughly:
+Sleep needs vary according to age and breed, but roughly:

 • Puppies: 18–20 hours per day